janbre/PirateBoxRadio/Piratebox/PirateBoxRadio/README.md

 ices ices.xml
 ```
 That's it!
 Now you can use e.g. VLC to open the network stream http://192.168.1.1:8000/one.ogg

-Now relax, lean back, and enjoy the melodies.
+Relax, lean back, and enjoy the melodies.

 Any problems, questions, complaints, interesting new profanities or anything else, drop me a PM on the forum, shoot me a mail at piratebox@crossingrubicon.eu or light a fire and hope that I notice your smoke signals.